 - 2. Remove the card from its antistatic bag. - Handle the card by its edges and avoid touching the components and connector as much as possible. - 3.
+Twist the T-connector to unlock it from your card, and set the connector aside. - 4.
 Align the card over the communications slot and press down firmly and evenly on both ends until the card fits snugly into place.